mszep/pandoc_resume/resume.md

   * Used Nagios, Icinga, Orion, Splunk, Logstash, rrdtool, and others for performance and monitoring
   * Wrote scripts using bash/perl/python for system tasks and monitoring plugins
-  * Administered internal xmpp chat server
+  * Administered internal XMPP chat server
   * Configured and deployed Linux and Windows systems, both physical and virtual (VMWare ESX & VCenter)
   * Acted as company Security Administrator, responsible for parts of PCI-DSS